Fishing in Missouri

 Osage River

 Largemouth and smallmouth bass, paddlefish, crappie, sunfish, catfish, white bass, hybrid stripers, and walleye can be caught on the Osage River.
 The area near Bagnell Dam, near the city of Bagnell, is a great place to go walleye fishing with live minnows and nightcrawlers during the early spring.
 If there’s a lot of water entering this river, fish for bass in its pockets and small creeks.
 Additionally, bass fishing can also be good along the main river in the fall.
-If you prefer to catch stripers, catfish, and hybrid stripers, try fishing near where this river enters the Mississippi River.
+If you prefer to catch stripers, catfish, and hybrid stripers, try fishing near near where the Osage joins the Missouri River just east of Jefferson City.

 Lake Taneycomo